Jenny Abrahams Trippin in Guatemala

 You’ve got a lot of portraits from your trip, was there a particularly memorable subject?

 This was the first time I had lost photos from a camera, a card malfunctioned on me.
 It was devastating because I only had 8 hours to shoot my own stuff out there.
 I had been neglecting going through the ones I still had because I was bummed about what was lost.
-I remember every photo I took, and the one that was my favorite no longer exists.
+I remember every photo I took, and the one that was my favourite no longer exists.
 But when I finally opened the remaining pics, I was reminded of an encounter with a local woman and her beautiful baby boy.
 What a face.

 Why do you travel, what does it mean for you?